CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Part 1 - The Ephemeris.md

 **Astrology**, which is a method of divination based on the location of the stars and planets in the sky, can be a very important part of worldbuilding.
 The basis of astrology is *Spherical Astronomy*, the science of observing the sky.
 This post will serve as a guide to spherical astronomy for the worldbuilder, and will start from the basics and build up to calculating the location of stars in the sky and finally a complete ephemeris, from which the worldbuilder can create their own astrological system.

 # Part 1.
 The Ephemeris
-An ephemeris (plural *ephemerides*) is a table listing the locations of celestial objects at specific times.
+An [ephemeris](https://en.wikipedia.org/wiki/Ephemeris) (plural *ephemerides*) is a table listing the locations of celestial objects at specific times.
+Let us see how to calculate the ephemeris.

 ## I. Coordinates
 Let us begin by talking about how objects are even located in space.